SACEMA/omicronSA/README.md

 devtools::install_dev_deps(dependencies = TRUE)
 ```

 Alternatively the dependencies can be installed manually (see the `DESCRIPTION` file for details of the dependencies and their sources).
-The provided docker image may be used to fully reproduce our analysis environment and this can itself be built using the `Dockerfile`.
+The provided docker image may be used to fully reproduce our analysis environment and this can itself be built using the provided `Dockerfile`.
 See the [Docker documentation](https://docs.docker.com) for more detail on using docker.
 For `vscode` users a `.devcontainer` has been provided which when used with the `Remote development` extension will automate setting up the supplied `Dockerfile`.
 The environment last used to generate results is also summarised in `sessioninfo.txt`.

 ## Data requirements